Faster hardware and a refined OS

 |Remote with microphone||Yes||No|

 |Works with Google Assistant||No||Yes|

-Roku has no direct stake in the streaming service game and isn't competing so head-to-head with Google, so there's a ton of streaming services and channels under the Roku umbrella.
-Each service gets equal weight on the Roku platform, but the remote does prominently feature hotkey buttons for Netflix, Sling, Hulu, and DirecTV Now so that's a convenient inclusion if you're a subscriber to any of those services.
-Another cool feature that Roku offers is the Roku app for Android which lets you control everything from your phone, plug in headphones for private viewing sessions, and use a mobile keyboard when you're searching for content to watch.
-You can also conveniently cast content from your phone to your Roku-connected TV which might come in handy especially around the holidays.
+Roku also makes some of the best streaming products, but it has no direct stake in the streaming service game.
+It isn't competing so head-to-head with Google, so there are a ton of streaming services and channels under the Roku umbrella.
+Each service gets equal weight on the Roku platform, but the remote does prominently feature hotkey buttons for Netflix, Sling, Hulu, and DirecTV Now, so that's a convenient inclusion if you're a subscriber to any of those services.

-Roku managed to undercut Amazon in price but comes up a bit short in terms of features.
-Having said that, Roku devices are both easy to set up and use and there's a ton of great content channels available.
-If you're not already bought into the Amazon Echo ecosystem, it's a pretty great option.
+Roku managed to undercut Amazon in price but came up a bit short in terms of features.
+Having said that, Roku devices are both easy to set up and use, and there are a ton of great content channels available.
+If you haven't already bought into the Amazon Echo ecosystem, it's a strong budget pick.